Skip to main content

 How much does a minimum viable data stack cost?

-$500-$2,000 per month for most growth-stage companies.
-That covers a CRM you already pay for, a product analytics tool ($0-$1,000 per month depending on volume), and a dashboard tool ($0-$300 per month).
-Compare that to a $150K-$200K analyst plus a $50K-$100K BI platform.
-The minimum stack gets you 80% of the insight at 5% of the cost.
+$500-$2,000 per month for many growth-stage companies, on top of CRM spend you already carry.
+That covers a product analytics line ($0-$1,000 per month depending on volume) and a dashboard tool ($0-$300 per month).
+Compare that to a full-time analyst plus a heavy BI rollout.
+The minimum stack gets most of the operating signal at a fraction of the people cost.
+If you want help applying this, book a diagnostic.

 Related